-Section 13 of the bill amends s.
+Section 14 of the bill amends s.
 327.4109, F.S., relating to prohibited anchoring and mooring.
 The bill revises existing anchoring and mooring restrictions to prohibit anchoring and mooring within 150 feet of a public or private marina or other public vessel launching or loading facility.
 However, vessels may anchor and moor within these areas under the exemptions in existing law.

-Section 14 of the bill amends s.
+Section 15 of the bill amends s.
 327.45, F.S., relating to protection zones for springs.
 The bill authorizes the FWC to establish protection zones for springs which prohibit the anchoring, mooring, beaching, or grounding of vessels, to protect and prevent harm to first, second, and third magnitude springs and springs groups, including their associated spring runs, as determined by the FWC using the most recent Florida Geological Survey springs bulletin.

-Section 15 of the bill amends s.
+Section 16 of the bill amends s.
 327.46, F.S., relating to boating-restricted areas.
 The bill authorizes municipalities and counties to establish slow speed, minimum wake boating-restricted areas by ordinance if the area is within the boundaries of a permitted public mooring field and up to a 100 foot buffer around the mooring field.
+The bill provides that boating restricted areas designated by a local ordinance as a public bathing beach or swim area must be accessible by land and open to the general public.